Bira/octopus-carnival/_drafts/dfrpg-adventurers-scout.md

 loads up on antisocial disads, tracking skills, and even a bit more melee prowess because not every hunt ends with a bow shot.
-A _ranger_ has Combat Reflexes and focuses heavily on the ability to travel and protect the wilderness.
+A _ranger_ has Combat Reflexes and focuses heavily on the ability to travel and protect the wilderness, with disadvantages reflecting this devotion.
 And the _sharpshooter_ is an assassin who min-maxes their shooting capabilities.

+## The "This Ain't D&D" section

-Note that there is no "dual-wielding scout" build here - that's very much a D&D-ism you can blame squarely on Drizz't.
+People familiar with D&D rangers will notice that there is no "dual-wielding scout" build here - that's very much a D&D-ism you can blame squarely on Drizz't.
 The Scout is first and foremost an archer.
-The wilderness-focused melee specialist is the Barbarian, and the one most likely to dual-wield is the Swashbuckler.

-## The "This Ain't D&D" section

-D&D Rangers are kind of a big conceptual mashup that started out as "I want to play Aragorn" and got other things tacked onto them over the years.
-DFRPG Scouts pare that down to the essentials: they're archers who are good at wilderness survival.

 If you want nature magic, you play a Druid.
 If you want to dual-wield in melee, you take one of the melee specialist archetypes and buy the Ambidexterity